-The Sanger & Eby team worked in partnership with the CAM team, utilizing input from community partners and the public to re-imagine the experience, creating an elegant and streamlined experience that not only beautifully showcases CAM’s collections, but also draws visitors into the site to explore programs and offerings and drive attendance.
+The Sanger & Eby team worked in partnership with the CAM team, utilizing input from community partners and the public to re-imagine the experience using smart design thinking, creating an elegant and streamlined experience that not only beautifully showcases CAM’s collections, but also draws visitors into the site to explore programs and offerings and drive attendance.

-Don’t miss Sanger & Eby's Jeff Webster and Cincinnati Art Museum's Nicole Kroger discussing this innovative project on the Responsive Web Design Podcast with Karen McGrane and Ethan Marcotte!
+Listen to Sanger & Eby's Jeff Webster and Cincinnati Art Museum's Nicole Kroger discuss this innovative project on the Responsive Web Design Podcast with Karen McGrane and Ethan Marcotte!